twbs/bootstrap/docs/4.0/migration.md

 - Removed `$badge-color` variable and its usage on `.badge`.
 We use a color contrast function to pick a `color` based on the `background-color`, so the variable is unnecessary.
 - Renamed `grayscale()` function to `gray()` to avoid breaking conflict with the CSS native `grayscale` filter.
 - Renamed `.table-inverse`, `.thead-inverse`, and `.thead-default` to `.*-dark` and `.*-light`, matching our color schemes used elsewhere.
+- Responsive tables now generate classes for each grid breakpoint.
+This breaks from Beta 1 in that the `.table-responsive` you've been using is more like `.table-responsive-md`.
+You may now use `.table-responsive` or `.table-responsive-{sm,md,lg,xl}` as needed.

 ## Summary